Vamsi-Akhumukhi/LeetCode/Detect Capital.md

----
-title: "520.
-Detect Capital"
-date: 2021-02-19
-draft: false
-categories: ["LeetCode"]
-tags: ["Python"]
-description: "Nothing is more important than the World Cup in Football(Soccer).
-I made this viz to show Germany's dominance in Football."
----
 >Given a word, you need to judge whether the usage of capitals in it is right or not.
 We define the usage of capitals in a word to be right when one of the following cases holds:

 1. All letters in this word are capitals, like **"AMERICA".**